Romain Gall

-Romain Gall (/ˈroʊmən ɡɔːl/ ROH-mən-_-GAWL; born January 31, 1995) is a professional soccer player who plays as a winger or attacking Midfielder.
+Romain Gall (/ˈroʊmən ɡɔːl/ ROH-mən-_-GAWL; born January 31, 1995) is a professional soccer player who plays as a winger or attacking Midfielder for Sarasota Paradise in the USL League One.
 Born in France, he has played for the United States national team.

 Youth

 Gall was born in Paris, France, to a French father and a Senegalese mother.
 Gall moved to the United States with his family at the age of seven.
 The family settled in Herndon, Virginia, and Gall received his U.S. citizenship at fifteen.

 Gall played for the academy teams of D.C.
 United and Real Salt Lake before joining the academy of FC Lorient in 2011.
 Ranked as the No. 2 recruit in his class, he committed to playing college soccer for the University of Maryland, but instead opted to play with the reserves at Lorient.

 Club career

 Gall signed with Major League Soccer in August 2014 and was allocated to the Columbus Crew via a weighted lottery.
 He made his professional debut in a 3–0 victory over the Houston Dynamo on August 23.
 He was loaned to the Austin Aztex in the United Soccer League, wearing the number 9.
 Gall was waived by Columbus in February 2016.

 On March 31, 2016, Gall joined Nyköpings BIS in the Tier 3 Division 1 Norra in Sweden.
 After one season in Nyköping, Gall caught the eye of Allsvenskan club GIF Sundsvall, who signed him to a three-year contract.
 Gall made 24 league appearances in his first season with Sundsvall.
 After a breakout performance in the spring of 2018, where he scored 7 goals in 13 appearances from a midfield position, Gall secured a move to Allsvenskan powerhouse Malmö FF halfway through the season.

 In January 2023, Gall joined Serbian SuperLiga club Mladost Novi Sad.

 In September 2023, Gall signed for Regionalliga Nordost (German 4th tier) club Rot-Weiß Erfurt.

+After been a free agent for over two years, Gall returned to the United States to sign a deal with USL League One side Sarasota Paradise until the end of the season.